dmanojlo/Django-CRUD/README.md

 # Django-ajax-crud-app

-Simple django ajax and jquery crud app about issued items in croatian language.
+Simple django ajax and jquery crud app with mysql about issued items in croatian language.